• Home

 The very first problem is the availability of data.
 There isn’t a significant amount of leaf disease segmentation data available on the internet.
 We are using the leaf disease segmentation dataset from Kaggle, which consists of 588 image-mask pairs.
 Now, you can understand why we chose SAM2.
 Given the limited amount of data available, SAM2 became the ideal choice for our problem.

 Last but not least, While SAM2 is highly efficient for segmentation, fine-tuning it requires significant computational power.
 The model is pre-trained on a large dataset and consists of transformer-based architectures, making it computationally intensive.
-If you don’t have access to high-end GPUs (A100, V100, or RTX 3090/4090), fine-tuning may take considerable time or even become impractical on standard hardware.
-Let’s see if we can train it on a base 8 GPU like RTX 3070 Ti.
+If you don’t have access to high-end GPUs (A100, V100, or RTX 3090/4090), fine-tuning may take considerable time.
+Let’s see if we can train it on a laptop GPU like RTX 3070 Ti

 Enough theory—let’s dive into the code!
 Grab a coffee, sit with your laptop, and be ready to explore.
 This is where things get exciting!